ollyburren/as_basis/readme.md

 - empirical_prior.R - Estimate q for each SNP which is taken from the posterior probability of inclusion for any trait.

+- computeBetaCovariates.R - This is to speed up simulations for examining how sample size effects things.
+We can compute beta covariates and then rescale to simulate different sample sizes in the projections.

+- simulate_AI_weightings.R - This computes simulations for overall weightings.
+This is a considerably more complicated simulation as weightings have to be recalculated for each basis and projection simulation pair.

 ## R/figures

 This dir contains code for creating figures and misc analysis